Ohtani is unanimous MVP for 4th time in winning NL honor as Judge edges Raleigh for 3rd AL accolade

 The right-hander returned to pitching in June after missing 1 1/2 seasons on the mound because of an elbow injury.
 He struck out 62 batters over 47 innings, slowly increasing his workload while preparing for the postseason.

 Ohtani continued to shine in October with arguably the greatest single game in MLB history.
-He hit three homers at the plate while striking out 10 over six dominant innings on Oct.
-17, leading the Dodgers over the Milwaukee Brewers to finish an NL Championship Series sweep.
+He hit three homers while striking out 10 over six dominant innings on Oct.
+17, leading the Dodgers over Milwaukee to finish an NL Championship Series sweep.

-Schwarber — who earned a $50,000 bonus for finishing second — was a finalist for the Phillies after hitting an NL-best 56 homers and leading the big leagues with 132 RBIs.
-The three-time All-Star played in all 162 games, anchoring a lineup that won 96 games.
+Schwarber, who earned a $50,000 bonus for finishing second, hit an NL-best 56 homers and led the big leagues with 132 RBIs for Philadelphia.

-The prior winner of back-to-back AL MVPs was Detroit's Miguel Cabrera in 2012 and 2013.
+Judge is the first AL player to win back-to-back MVPs since Detroit's Miguel Cabrera it in 2012 and 2013.

 Raleigh, nicknamed “Big Dumper,” led the big leagues with 60 homers, the most for a player primarily a catcher.
 He started 119 games behind the plate and another 38 at designated hitter.

-Arizona's Geraldo Perdomo finished fourth in the NL voting, earning him $2.5 million annual salary increases in 2028 and 2029 along with the price of Arizona’s 2030 club option.
+Arizona's Geraldo Perdomo was fourth in the NL voting, earning him $2.5 million annual salary increases in 2028 and 2029 along with the price of Arizona’s 2030 club option.

 AP MLB: https://apnews.com/hub/MLB